unibo-dtm-se-2324-helpining/report/sections/01-concept/index.md

 ### User Story 7: Rating the Assistance
 As a user, I want to rate the expert's assistance after the video call so that I can provide feedback on my experience.

-'Helpining' is designed to provide an efficient, reliable, and user-friendly platform for real-time expert assistance, leveraging modern web technologies to connect users and experts seamlessly.